mahfouz72/gsoc-report/2024/README.md

 - **Software Testing**: Checkstyle use JaCoCo for code coverage metrics and PIT for mutation testing.
   With Checkstyle's strict policy of requiring 100% code coverage and zero surviving mutations, I’ve learned the critical value of writing effective tests.
+- **Participating in Design Reviews**: I participated in design reviews focused on the development of new static code analysis checks for Checkstyle.
+Collaborated with mentors to evaluate the design of these checks and deciding on the best approaches for implementation.

 #### Non-Technical Skills: